 When planning to undertake an excursion like this, you might want to check our top recommendations for where to stop.

 Located about 5 hours and 20 minutes from Los Angeles (via either route), Las Vegas is the perfect stop for an overnight stay.
 You will find something new to explore and enjoy in this fast-paced, neon-lit city, even if you have visited before.

 You won't be short of choices for accommodation in Vegas, but nothing can top The Bellagio when it comes to luxury and glamour.
 This legendary hotel, seen in movies more than most actors, offers the best of the best when it comes to a stay in Sin City.

 You might want to stay in and enjoy the casino on-site or head out to explore the city.
 Located in the heart of the strip, this luxury 5-star resort is close to all the major tourist attractions including the High Roller, MGM Grand, Freemont Street and the Stratosphere Tower.

-If you are looking for something different to do with your day, you can take a short drive to the Red Rock Canyon National Park.
+If you are looking for something different to do with your day, you can take a short drive to the Red Rock Canyon National Conservation Area.
 This park is so close to the city but couldn't be more different with its tranquil hiking trails and fascinating geological formations.